 In contrast, assume an officer approaches a car in which a person is asleep in the back seat and the engine is not running.
 In some states, there may still be enough circumstantial evidence for DSWI charges to hold up in court.
 But in North Carolina, that may not be the case.
 So, a Raleigh DWI lawyer can successfully contest the “operating” element of a Wake County DWI.

-At Sandman, Finn & Fitzhugh, we advise you to avoid getting into your car entirely if you’ve had too much to drink.
-Rather, request a ride from an Uber or Lyft driver or contact a designated driver to pick you up.
-If you find yourself in a vehicle, however, do not put the keys in or near the ignition.
-Sit in the backseat and leave your keys elsewhere to ensure that you could not operate the car even if you wanted to.
+At Sandman, Finn & Fitzhugh, we strongly advise people to avoid getting into their cars if they have been drinking.
+Rather, request a ride from Uber or Lyft, or ask a sober person to pick you up.
+If you wind up in your car, place your keys in the glove box or under the front seat, and then get in the back seat.
+So, a Raleigh DWI lawyer could later argue that you could not have operated the vehicle, even if you wanted to.